bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 Chrome can see all your personal files *without* explicit permission to do so.

 It's not the maintainers's fault.
-Maintainers simply don't know enough about dependencies and what resources a service needs access too.
+Maintainers simply don't know enough about dependencies and what resources a service needs access to.
 Meanwhile, developers don't know the contexts in which their software is being run, and needs to release portable programs.
 Developers therefore can't assume what permissions their program will need with the rest of the system.